 In compliance with USA Swimming Rules and Regulations the use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms, or locker rooms.
 Please refer to the Safe Sport section of the Ohio Swimming, Inc. policies and procedures for further information regarding the use of visual recording devices.

-Under no circumstances will camera zones include the area immediately behind the starting blocks at either end of the racing course(s) while they are in use for race starts during the competition and warm-up.
+Under no circumstances are cameras or any other recording device allowed in the area immediately behind the starting blocks at either end of the racing course(s) while they are in use for race starts during the competition and warm-up.

 Deck changes are prohibited.